-There are a lot of creaky, achy pregnant women out there right now.
-I received a couple emails with follow-up questions after last week’s blog about pelvic pain.
-Two readers want to know if it’s normal to have achy pelvic bones during the first and second trimesters.
-Unfortunately, the answer is "yes."
+There are a lot of creaky, achy pregnant women out there.
+I received a couple emails with follow-up questions after my article about pelvic pain.
+Two readers want to know if it's normal to have achy pelvic bones during the first and second trimesters.
+Unfortunately, the answer is yes.
 Relaxin, the hormone that softens pelvic cartilage is doing its job to shape the pelvis to hold that growing baby.
 Another reader has unrelenting lower back pain.
 She lifted her toddler, yanked a muscle and is now "couched" with a heating pad.

 It's not abnormal to have aches and pains when you're growing a human being in your belly (in fact, it sort of makes sense unless you're used to being inhabited by an alien) but please remember to ask your midwife or doctor about it too.
 I don't want anyone missing an important symptom thinking it's nothing.
 While pain doesn't always signal a problem, sometimes it does.
 Sometimes it's a direct message from your body that it needs help.
 Sometimes, however, it's just part of the deal with pregnancy.
 Muscles stretch, bones spread and babies get heavy.